 Please note, your university could well have different language requirements.
-If your university requires a higher IELTS score than 6, then you will need to have attained this by the language score deadline (31/01/2017).
+If your university requires a higher IELTS score than 6, then you will need to have attained this by the language score by the time of interviews.
+We aim to start interviews the week beginning 19th November (this is subject to change).
+We recommend you aim to have IELTS ready from 19th November onwards

-IELTS 6 is our minimum requirement; if your university requires lower than this, you will still need at least 6 for entrance onto the scholarship scheme.
+IELTS 6 is our minimum requirement; if your university requires lower than this, you will still need at least 6 for entrance onto the scholarship scheme and shall submit it the required score to your university to get your host university acceptance offer letter by the time of interviews.